 Instructions: Based on assumptions of no new general fund, enrollment changes and other institution-specific conditions, provide total collected or projected to collect revenues (after discounts and waivers) by student level and domicile (including tuition revenue used for financial aid), and other NGF revenue for educational and general (E&G) programs; and mandatory non-E&G fee revenues from in-state undergraduates and other students as well as the total auxiliary revenue.

-DO NOT INCLUDE STIMULUS FUNDS.
-In line 25, enter E&G GF revenues for the current bienium.
-The formulas will automatically hold that constant for the remaining years.
+In line 25, enter E&G GF revenues for the current bienium and 2024-26 biennium if there is the final budget.
+The formulas will automatically hold that constant for the remaining years of 2026 to 2030.